 Before the last decade or so, scientists simply cleaned this buildup off of fossils, thinking that it is simply a waste product.
 However, scientists have recently realized that dental tartar can lead to further insights about things like diet.

 What This Means for Neanderthals

 The team from the Catalan Institution for Research and Advanced Studies examined the dental tartar from the fossilized remains of a molar from an adult Neanderthal and found traces of conifer wood from a part of the tree that is non-edible.
 Because it is highly unlikely the Neanderthal would have confused this for food there is only two other explanations: either the Neanderthal was using his mouth as a third hand, or he was using the wood as a prehistoric toothbrush.

 There is Precedent

 It is important to note that there is evidence to suggest that other distant relatives of humans also took care of their teeth with tools.
 A toothpick was found on a Homo erectus specimen that dates back 1.84 million years.
 The earliest signs of a form of general dentistry popped up 14,000 years ago in ancient Egypt, so it is clear that the concern for clean teeth goes back well before written history.

 Dental tartar can be easily avoided by practicing good dental hygiene.
 You should make it a habit to brush twice daily followed by a mouthwash rinse, and to floss once per day.
 Bi-annual visits to the dentist also go a long way to protecting your teeth.

-If you live in the Columbia area and are looking for a great dentist contact Smile Columbia Dentistry at (803) 781-9090 to schedule an appointment with Drs.
-Paul and Adam Hahn today.
+If you live in the Columbia area and are looking for a great dentist contact Smile Columbia Dentistry at (803) 781-9090 to schedule an appointment with Dr. Adam Hahn today.